adarsh2920/LGMVIP-Web-Task-01/README.md

 ## Getting Started

-To get started with the Todo List web app, follow these steps:
+To get started with the Todo List web app

 1. Clone the repository: